-DO pay attention to the teaching class technician and the demonstrators.

-DO read and follow the safety instructions.

-DO familiarise yourself with fire escape routes.

-DO keep fire doors closed and escape routes clear.
+- DO pay attention to the teaching class technician and the demonstrators. - DO read and follow the safety instructions. - DO familiarise yourself with fire escape routes. - DO keep fire doors closed and escape routes clear. - DO sign-in / sign-out at the start / end of each day of the practical.

-DO NOT eat, drink or put on make-up in the laboratory.

-DO NOT use your mobile phone.

-DO NOT mouth-pipette or lick things.

-DO NOT smoke in the laboratory.

-DO wear appropriate eye and hand protection.

-DO wash hands after working with chemicals.

-$\ensuremath{\text{DO}}$ work in the fume cupboard with etchants and solvents.

-DO use minimum quantities of flammable liquids.

-DO keep the laboratory clean.
+Do alert the teaching class technician if you need to leave the laboratory for any reason before the end of the afternoon.

+- DO NOT eat, drink or put on make-up in the laboratory. - DO NOT use your mobile phone. - DO NOT mouth-pipette or lick things. - DO NOT smoke in the laboratory. - DO wear appropriate eye and hand protection. - DO wash hands after working with chemicals. - DO work in the fume cupboard with etchants and solvents. - DO use minimum quantities of flammable liquids. - DO keep the laboratory clean.